-Throughout the semester, I’ll try to show you a good mix of Belgian culture, art, history and food as well as familarize you with Brussels’ pivital role in the EU.
+Throughout the semester, I’ll try to show you a good mix of Belgian culture, art, history and food as well as familiarize you with Brussels’ pivotal role in the EU.
 Finally, we’ll enjoy some relaxed time together in getting to know one another in the capital of Europe.

 Until then, see you in Brussels – “tot ziens” & “• à bientôt!”